ibexa/documentation-developer/docs/customer_management/cp_page_builder.md

 #### Build-in portal mapping

-Now, you need to assign your custom portals to Customer Groups.
+Now, you need to assign your custom portals to Customer groups.
 Add portal mapping configuration in `config/services.yaml`:

 ```yaml hl_lines="3 4"